Zangaruk/Simple_tabletopRPG_number_generator/README.md

 Then we make if statements for each stat createing a variable that will add a bonus number that will be put next to the output of the number.

-here is an example of the file output when run
+here is an example of the file output when run:

 ![image alt text](https://github.com/Zangaruk/Simple_tabletopRPG_number_generator/blob/main/Extra_Material/James.jpg)